rakko/rakko/README.md

 ## Verbs allowed by framework

-GET, POST, PUT, DELETE & HEAD (GET minus body)
+GET, POST, PUT, DELETE, OPTIONS & HEAD (GET minus body)

-Maybe PATCH & OPTIONS will be added in future.
+Maybe PATCH will be added in future.

 ## Verbs blocked by framework